aleph-fbk/aleph-fbk.github.io/README.md

 # Structure of the website
-The website is structured as follow:
+The website is structured as follows:
 ```
 |-- .
 |-- _collaborations/        => Collaborations